FME Version

 - Insufficient resources:

-- Insufficient Specification: Your computer may simply lack the resources (memory and disk space) required to handle the amount of data being processed.
+- Insufficient Specification: Your computer may simply lack the resources (memory and disk space) required to process the data.

-- Competing Applications: Check the task manager to see if there are other applications taking up resources, or you might also have other FME jobs running (particularly if you are seeing this on FME Server).
+- Competing Applications: Check the task manager to see if other applications are taking up resources, or you might also have other FME jobs running (particularly if you are seeing this on FME Flow (formerly FME Server)).
 Where possible, don't start new applications once FME is running.
-They make take up resources that FME was expecting to be able to use.
+They may take up resources that FME was expecting to be able to use.

 - Memory Fragmentation: Fragmentation occurs over time as applications start and stop.
 If your system memory has become fragmented, it's harder for FME to allocate contiguous memory.
 You can identify this if your job runs fine after a system restart, but the same job starts to report memory optimization later in the day.
 Recourse: restart your computer.